-Papa King’s life was never the same and happily so.
+Papa King’s life was never the same.
 Changes began even before they married.
 Nina made Gene promise that before they got married he would have the chimney fixed, which he dutifully did.

-Grandmother must have missed her childhood life in the country. because she flourished living with Papa King.
+Grandmother flourished living with Papa King.
 She helped him pick the strawberries, fixed up things around the house, and brought back joy and light to his life, not to mention good country meals!

-I imagine she could not have been happier than when she was wearing her bonnet and apron picking strawberries or finding pecans and filling the fullness of her apron with them while thinking of the pecan pies she would make.
+I imagine she could not have been happier than when she was wearing her pioneer style bonnet and apron picking strawberries, gathering chicken eggs out of the nests, or finding pecans and filling the fullness of her apron with them.

 Two Skillets of Cornbread

-She would start vociferously braying her request for her cornbread every day about 2 in the afternoon until grandmother brought out two cooled skillets of cornbread: one for Papa King and one for Maude.
+She would start braying her request for cornbread every day about 2 in the afternoon until grandmother brought out two cooled skillets of cornbread: one for Papa King and one for Maude.

 A Whole Lot of Living Going On

 Grandmother was finally in her element.
 She loved the pecans from the trees in their yard; the cherries from the tree on the side of the house; the wide open spaces and calm beauty of growing things around her.
 Of course she had to have flowers planted in front of the house.

 Although her dog, Trixie, died of old age after she moved to the farm there was a long line of other dogs, some of which got killed out on the road.
 But they all loved and followed Papa King around.
 There were also outdoor cats who kept the mice away from the corn stalks used to feed the mule.
 I remember she had a black cat named Inky too.

 One other fascinating experience about our visits to the farm was the male peacock and his peahens.
 Grandmother could talk to the male peacock, “Pretty Boy,” and coax him to strut around with his tail feathers opened up as if she were a peahen!